Yankees manager Aaron Boone takes leave to get pacemaker - WTMJ

 “The mindset doesn’t change,” Mendoza said.
 “We have a really good group of coaches here and really good personnel that are going to continue to get these guys ready to play the regular season.”

-Boone, 47, is entering his fourth season as Yankees manager.
-Cashman said Boone told him a few days ago he intended to have the pacemaker inserted whenever the surgery could be scheduled.
+Boone, 47, is entering his fourth season as Yankees manager, and Cashman said the manager told him a few days ago he intended to have the pacemaker inserted whenever the surgery could be scheduled.

 Boone said in a statement the medical team is “confident that today’s surgery will allow me to resume all of my usual professional and personal activities and afford me a positive long-term health prognosis without having to change anything about my way of life.
 I look forward to getting back to work in the next several days.”